Eric Beach (political consultant)

-Eric L. Beach is an owner of OneTeam Youth, under Redbird Capital, the National Football League Players Association (NFLPA), and the Major League Baseball Association (MLBPA), known as OneTeam Partners.
-He is a former Republican political strategist and consultant based out of Maryland and Florida.
-He currently serves as the co-chair for the pro-Donald Trump Great America PAC, along with Ed Rollins.
+Eric L. Beach is an investor, businessman, philanthropist and political consultant.
+He is a central player in the LA Times new media venture Next, helping to craft the strategic vision to take the company public in an innovative way.
+Beach was an owner of OneTeam Youth, under Redbird Capital, the National Football League Players Association (NFLPA), and the Major League Baseball Association (MLBPA), known as OneTeam Partners.
+Beach joined OneTeam when the investment management firm acquired Under the Lights Flag Football, which Beach founded with Under Armour, in 2021.
+OneTeam was then acquired by multi-billionaire Josh Harris and Unrivalled Sports in 2024.
+Beach is a former Republican political strategist and consultant based out of Maryland and Florida.
+He served as the co-chair for the pro-Donald Trump Great America PAC, along with Ed Rollins.
 Beach has previously worked for presidential campaigns of Rand Paul, Newt Gingrich, and Rudy Giuliani, as well as for Arnold Schwarzenegger's 2003 campaign for Governor of California.
 Eric was a former 40 under 40 winner and founded a charity called Brothers in Arms Foundation in 2012.

 Early life and education

-Beach was born in raised in Maryland, just outside of Washington, D.C., where his father was a firefighter.Beach attended Towson University where he was a member of the football team, student body president for two years, and received the man of the year award.
+Beach was born in raised in Maryland, just outside of Washington, D.C., where his father was a firefighter.
+Beach attended Towson University where he was a member of the football team, student body president for two years, and received the man of the year award.

 He obtained a master's degree in political science from George Washington University.